Roast Beef Dinner

 My mother also cooked roast beef at least once a month for Sunday dinner.
 Do people still cook and enjoy a big Sunday dinner?
 I’d love to know.

 My sister Robyn started up the Sunday dinner tradition again recently and all of her kids and their significant others really enjoy and look forward to it.
-I remember how much I loved my family’s Sunday dinner meal, especially when there was roast beef to look forward to!!
+I remember how much I loved my family’s Sunday roast meal, especially when there was roast beef to look forward to!!

 Which cut of roast beef is best?